icsoft-zju/Task_Context/README.md

 ## 1. edu.zju.icsoft.taskcontext.view
 In this package, we create the *Task Context* view and the *Suggestions* view.
 ### 1.1 Task Context view
 - The file *InterestCodeView.java* implements the creation, integration, and various functions of the view.
-Including capturing code elements accessed by developers, building the initial context model, filtering the recent task context model by parameter *time sliding*, expanding the recent task context model by parameter *prediction step*, assigning stereotype roles, performing pattern matching, and generating recommended code elements.
+Including capturing code elements accessed by developers, building the initial context model, filtering the recent task context model by parameter *Time Window*, expanding the recent task context model by parameter *Prediction Steps*, assigning stereotype roles, performing pattern matching, and generating recommended code elements.
 - The file *InterestCodeWindow* is responsible for the view's elements (e.g., tree) and its layout.

 ### 1.2 Suggestions view